angristan/openvpn-install/README.md

 OpenVPN uses SHA-256 [by default](https://github.com/OpenVPN/easy-rsa/blob/master/easyrsa3/vars.example#L192).

-However SHA-256 is vulnerable to the [Length extension attack](https://en.wikipedia.org/wiki/Length_extension_attack).
-OpenVPN supports MD5 and SHA-1, but they're also vulnerable.
-This leaves us with SHA-384 and SHA-512.
-I didn't find any reason to use SHA-512 over SHA-384, so I've chosen SHA-384.
+It also supports SHA1 and MD5, which are unsafe, and all the SHA2 family.
+I didn't find any reason to use something other than SHA-256 in the SHA2 group, so the script still uses the default hash algorithm.

 ### Data channel's cipher